-This old FDA-approved drug was first used for the treatment of depression, and now is used also for treatment of obsessive-compulsive neuroses.
-Its rationale as a treatment for gliomas is that it selectively depresses mitochondrial function in glioma cells while leaving normal cells unaffected, causing the glioma cells to undergo apoptosis (programmed cell death).
-(134).
-Reported at the 2005 ASCO meeting (135) was a clinical trial evaluating the outcome of its use with 27 patients with high-grade gliomas (the distribution of GBMs vs. grade 3 tumors was not reported in the abstract, nor was the clinical history of the patients).
-Chlorimipramine was added to their treatment with doses from 25 mg daily escalated to 150 mg daily.
-Median survival was 27 months; 20 of the 27 patients showed a partial tumor regressions..
-This appears to be among the promising new treatments, although additional testing with more detailed reporting of the results is clearly needed before it can be recommended.
+This old FDA-approved drug was first used for the treatment of depression, and now also for treatment of obsessive-compulsive neuroses.
+Its rationale as a treatment for gliomas (141) is that it selectively depresses mitochondrial function in glioma cells while leaving normal cells unaffected, causing the glioma cells to undergo apoptosis (programmed cell death).
+Reported at the 2005 ASCO meeting (142) was a clinical trial evaluating the outcome of its use with 27 patients with high-grade gliomas (the distribution of GBMs vs. grade 3 tumors was not reported in the abstract, nor was the clinical history of the patients).
+Chlorimipramine was added to their conventional treatment with doses from 25 mg daily escalated to 150 mg daily.
+Median survival was 27 months; 20 of the 27 patients showed partial tumor regressions.
+This appears to be among the promising new treatments, although additional testing with more detailed reporting of the results is clearly needed.
+An interesting sidelight on chlorimipramine is that laboratory research has shown that it strongly potentiates the toxicity of gleevec for glioma cells (143).